graphile/worker/README.md

 ## Creating task executors

-There's no point having a job queue if there's nothing to execute the jobs!

 A task executor is a simple async JS function which receives as input the job payload and a collection of helpers.
 It does the work and then returns.
 If it returns then the job is deemed a success and is deleted from the queue.
 If it